bufbuild-ru/docs/docs/bsr/admin/instance/setup-enterprise/index.md

 ## Configure your DNS

-Your BSR instance is hosted using a custom domain provided by you.For example, if your domain is `example.com`, you might choose to use `buf.example.com` as your private BSR instance's domain name.
-Once you've chosen a domain for your BSR instance, inform us of the name.A Buf engineer will provide you with the value for your `CNAME` records.
+Your BSR instance is hosted using a custom domain provided by you.

+For example, if your domain is `example.com`, you might choose to use `buf.example.com` as your private BSR instance's domain name.
+Once you've chosen a domain for your BSR instance, inform us of the name.

+A Buf engineer will provide you with the value for your `CNAME` records.
 The following examples use `example-corp.enterprise.buf.build` as a placeholder for this value.

 ```text
 buf.example.com.
 CNAME    example-corp.enterprise.buf.build.